peterparkedcar165/minecraft_mod_ideas/README.md

 🌴 Pa'U: +50% Mana Regen, +3 Attack Power, +35% Effect Rate.

 👘 Sensu: +15% Stealth and Evasion.

+### 💀 Corrosion:
+Every attack from this player applies a stacking effect of Corrosion, with every level reducing the target's armor by 1.

 # Moves 💭:
 💧 Bubble: Shoot bubbles, damaging the first target hit, with a 50% base chance to apply a Slowness 1 effect for 12 seconds.